readux/readux.github.io/docs/index.md

 This project is very new and the documentation you see is a first pass - certain examples mentioned in passing (handling promises, spec validation, debugger) will become projects in their own right very soon.

-Also, if you have a great idea, go ahead and implement it - if it's suitably open (e.g. MIT/BSD), we will happily mention it in these docs :)
+Also, if you have a great idea, go ahead and implement it I will happily mention your project in the docs :) -- Well, provided it is suitably open (e.g. MIT/BSD/Eclipse Public License).

 ## Short(ish) description
 Readux aims to simplify state management by encouraging all state to be managed by a *store* which holds a single entity, which we